weizhu365/MoCCA-ParallelCluster/README.md

 efs_fs_id = fs-xxxxxxxx # your efs id
 ```

 In this configuration, I have also added [NICE DCV](https://aws.amazon.com/hpc/dcv/) function to the cluster.
-NICE DCV provides a remote-descktop like feature to access the master node of the SGE cluster, which is really ***NICE***.
+NICE DCV provides a remote-desktop like feature to access the master node of the SGE cluster, which is really ***NICE*** :+1::+1::+1:.

 ### 7. Launch the SGE cluster
 After the configuration is completed, it is very simple to launch the cluster.